 Drugs with potential antiarrhythmic effect

-* Please read above the statement of caution indicated for patients with a loss-of-function SCN5A mutation who have a conduction phenotype instead of a Brugada phenotype (Treatment of acute malignant arrhythmias / electrical storm has been commenced in 4 steps).
+* Please read the statement of caution indicated for patients with a loss-of-function SCN5A mutation who have a conduction phenotype instead of a Brugada phenotype (www.brugadadrugs.org/emergencies/).
+These patients may react unfavorably on Quinidine and careful consideration and monitoring is advised.

 Disclaimer and Waiver